 R&DE Stanford Dining’s Performance Dining program provides an enhanced dining experience aimed at promoting functional health, academic success and athletic performance through nutritionally inspired meals.
 Our performance-focused menus emphasize whole, minimally processed foods that provide a balance of nutrients and appeal to the diverse preferences of our students.
 We work closely with Stanford Athletics to accommodate the unique dietary needs of student athletes, who need nutrient-dense meals and added fuel to support a very active lifestyle.
 By upgrading familiar favorites and responding to current food trends, we make these nourishing foods “craveable” and encourage students to expand their knowledge of food and nutrition.

-R&DE Stanford Dining is a proud member of the Menus of Change University Research Collaborative (MCURC), co-founded and jointly led by Stanford University and The Culinary Institute of America.
+Stanford Residential & Dining Enterprises is co-founder and co-leader of the Menus of Change University Research Collaborative (MCURC).
 MCURC is a collaboration of forward-thinking scholars, food service leaders, executive chefs, and administrators for colleges and universities who are accelerating efforts to move people toward healthier, more sustainable, and delicious foods using evidence-based research, education, and innovation.
 Together, we are working to find best practices and operational innovations that support MCURC’s vision of cultivating the long-term well-being of people and the planet—one student, one meal at a time.
-Learn more about MCURC.